cairosubway1/interest-rate-predictor/README.md

 # dcdiabetes
-Machine learning to predict the onset of diabetes
+Flask app using machine learning to predict the onset of diabetes.

 App is [here](https://dcdiabetes.herokuapp.com/) on Heroku.